fluid-checkout/fluid-checkout/readme.txt

 == Changelog ==

 = Unreleased =
-* Added: Compatibility with plugin "WooCommerce Points and Rewards - by WooCommerce".
 * Improved: Coupon code field and items shows loading status while processing adding or removing a coupon code.

 = 1.3.0 - 2021-09-22 =